curi/websites/close-reading/atlas-shrugged-1.md

 This is a wonderful reply.
 You should learn to say things like this.
 Eddie isn’t defensive about the charge of pessimism.
 Instead he replies to the implied meaning – that James is unwilling to address the issue.

 > "I haven't said that at all.
-Just as soon as we get the new track-"
+Just as soon as we get the new track—“

 Eddie just checked on the status of their very delayed order for new track.
 It’s not coming.
 James knows that but doesn’t want to admit it.
 James even tries lying that the rail isn’t late because the current delivery date hasn’t passed yet (but the first two delivery dates already passed).